London Corresponding Society: Legacy

 In The Making of the English Working Class (1963), in which he proposes to "rescue the poor stockinger, the Luddite cropper, the 'obsolete' hand-loom weaver, [and] the 'utopian' artisan ... from the enormous condescension of posterity", E. P. Thompson identified the London Corresponding Society as a key incident in the emergence of a "working-class consciousness" in England.
 It was a waypoint in the developing sense among English working people that they have "an identity of interests as between themselves, and as against other men whose interests are different from (and usually opposed to) theirs".
 At the same time, it is suggested that the LCS demonstrated, as Hardy had wished, that the working class was "capable of civility, rational thought, informed debate, and peaceable assembly".

-These were achievements that prefigured and contributed to the popular agitation that secured passage of the 19th century Reform Parliamentary Bills.
-Francis Place survived to be active in the agitation for the first of these, the Reform Act of 1832.
+These were achievements that prefigured and contributed to the popular agitation that secured passage of the 19th century Reform parliamentary bills.
+Francis Place survived to be active in the agitation for the first of these, the Reform Act 1832.
 In 1839, Place was invited by the London Working Men's Association to become one of the London delegates to the National Convention of what might be considered as the industrial working-class continuity of the Correspondence movement of the 1790s, the Chartists.